clearflask/clearflask/clearflask-legal/src/main/docs/legal/Terms-of-Service.md

 When you create an account, we consider that to be an inquiry about our products and services, which means that we may contact you to share more details about what we have to offer.
-Don't worry -- if you aren't interested in learning more, you can opt out of the marketing communication, whether it's an email, phone call, or text message.
+Don't worry -- if you aren't interested in learning more, you can opt out of the marketing communication, whether it's an email, phone call, or text messageModel.

 ## 3\.
 Minimum Age Requirements